Perverse schobers, stability conditions and quadratic differentials I: Arc system kits for perverse schobers

 \begin{proof} To complete the data of an arc system kit for $\hF^\flat$, we need to specify equivalences as in iii)-v) in \Cref{def:ask}.

+In the following, to avoid overloaded notation, we identify the vertices of $\Sgh^\flat$ with the vertices of $\Sgh$, and treat $e$ as both an edge of $\Sgh$ and $\Sgh^\flat$.
+When we consider the corresponding graded arc arising from the edge of $\Sgh^\flat$, we indicate this by writing $e^\flat$.

 Let $v,\vprime$ be the two vertices incident to $e$ (possibly identical).
-We only treat the case that $e$ is a not incident to a singular point of weight $-1$, in the other case a similar argument as below applies.
+We only treat the case that $e$ is not incident to a singular point of weight $-1$, in the other case a similar argument to below applies.
 Under the flip at $e$, the S-graph changes by moving between $0$ and $2$ halfedges incident to $v,\vprime$.
 In the case that the flip moves no halfedges, we have $\mathcal{F}=\mathcal{F}^\flat$ and the statement of the proposition follows immediately.
-The case that the flip moves two halfedges is analogous to the case that a single halfedge moves, which we thus treat in the following. equivalence We introduce the following notation: we let $d$ be the halfedge which is moved under the backward flip from $v$ to $u$, and denote by $h$ the edge containing $d$.
+The case that the flip moves two halfedges is analogous to the case that a single halfedge moves, which we thus treat in the following.

+We introduce the following notation: we let $d$ be the halfedge which is moved under the backward flip from $v$ to $u$, and denote by $h$ the edge containing $d$.
 We let $a_1$ be the halfedge predecessor of $d$ and $a_2$ the halfedge successor of $d$ (in the counterclockwise direction) in $\eS$.
 We let $b_2$ be halfedge of $e$ incident to $u$ and $b_1$ its halfedge predecessor in $\eS$.
 These halfedges are also depicted in \Cref{fig:arc segments2}.

-It is straightforward to see, that we have all equivalences in iii), and those equivalences as in iv) and v) which do not involve $c$ or halfedges of $e$.
-We construct these remaining equivalences by explicit arguments.
+It is straightforward to see that we have all equivalences in iii), and those equivalences as in iv) and v) which do not involve $d$ or halfedges of $e$.
+We next construct these remaining equivalences.